 What are Macerating Toilets?

-So, what sets macerating toilets apart from everything else on the market?
+What sets macerating toilet systems apart from everything else on the market?

-While regular toilets have a drain line that drops down below the level of the flushing mechanism, to push the waste down the pipes with the help of gravity, macerating toilets literally flush up.
+While regular toilets have a drain line that drops down below the level of the flushing mechanism to push the waste down the pipes with the help of gravity, macerating toilets literally flush up.
 That’s why they’re called “upflush toilets.”
-These toilets use a grinder and pump combination to send waste to a unit behind the toilet in a large container lodged either in the wall or just behind the tank.
-The blades in the grinder then turn on, grind the waste, and pump it out of the unit through a pipe.
+A macerating toilet uses a grinder and pump combination to send waste to a unit behind the toilet in a large container lodged either in the wall or just behind the tank.
+The macerator blades in the grinder then turn on, grind the waste, and the macerator pump sends it out of the unit through a pipe.
+Saniflo upflush toilets have been tried and tested for decades, making them some of the best macerating toilet systems.

 Because of this unique mechanism, upflush toilets can be placed below a sewer stack.
-This makes them ideal for placement in a basement or other below-ground location.
+This makes them ideal for placement in a basement or other below-ground location, and this is why a macerating unit is the best toilet system.

 For many U.S. households, a Saniflo macerating toilet system is the perfect solution to a wide selection of difficult toilet issues.
-Not only do these macerating toilet systems cost significantly less than traditional toilet installations, but they’re also ideal for older or oddly laid-out homes.
-When you install a macerator system, you afford yourself the happiness, peace of mind, and simplicity that comes with choosing an elegant, straightforward bathroom solution.
+Not only do these saniflo toilet and macerator pump systems cost significantly less than traditional toilet installations, but they’re also ideal for older or oddly laid-out homes.
+When you install a macerator pump system, you afford yourself the happiness, peace of mind, and simplicity that comes with choosing an elegant, straightforward bathroom solution.

 Where Can You Put a MaceratingToilet?